Navigate your office holiday party with ease this season.

 Drinking too much alcohol at your office holiday party can lower your guard and make you act ridiculous.
 It can lead to arguments, or you dancing on a table (or something worse).
 Don't be the person who drinks too much and then makes a spectacle of themselves.
 You'll never live it down.
 Your behavior will go down as legend, and you may even end up losing your job altogether.

-Office flings are obviously a sensitive subject, but it isn't the only subject to avoid.
+Office flings are obviously a sensitive subject, but it isn't the only subject to avoid and never say at work.
 Typically, workers in an office environment are most comfortable around their peers.
 They've developed a certain rapport where it's understood which subjects are on- or off-limits.

 One thing to consider when attending a holiday office party is that the subject matter you've cleared as OK within your department, or between those with whom you work closely, may not be appropriate outside of that circle.
 Consider that everyone from the company will be invited.
 There's a good chance you'll be mingling with people with whom you don't frequently connect.